Th4ntis/th4ntis.github.io/_posts/2023-05-12-Ubuntu-VM-Setup.md

 - th4ntis
 ---

-I usually go with an [Ubuntu](https://ubuntu.com/) (I usually go with [Kubuntu](https://kubuntu.org/)) VM with [VMWare](https://customerconnect.vmware.com/en/downloads/details?downloadGroup=WKST-PLAYER-1623-NEW\&productId=1039\&rPId=85399) or [Virtualbox](https://www.virtualbox.org/).
+A virtual machine(VM) is the virtualization or emulation of a computer system.
+It's a way to run a computer system such as windows or linux.
+You can use this to test new/other features, software, configurations, etc.

+The linux distribution [Ubuntu](https://ubuntu.com/) is usually a good first linux distro for most users as it has LTS(Long time support) has most drivers for hardware included or easy to obtain, and it usually stable.
+I usually go with [Kubuntu](https://kubuntu.org/) as it has the K Desktop Environemtn (KDE) which is very lightweight so it won't take up as many resouces with background processes, as well as it's highly customizable to make it look and feel however you like..

+VM software that is used to emulate other computer systems are [VMWare Workstation Player](https://www.vmware.com/products/workstation-player.html) (Free version), [VMWare Workstation Pro](https://www.vmware.com/products/workstation-pro.html) (Paid version), or [Virtualbox](https://www.virtualbox.org/).
 I have VMWare Workstation Pro but Player works just as well.
 You can go with either VMWare or Virtualbox, both work and it just comes down to personal preference on the application and what you're use to.
+There's minor differences between the two for most end users.

 Obviously your setup may differ depending on your system specs.
-I typically go with 4GB(4096 MB) of RAM per VM, 2 processors and 2 cores per processor but I am running with 32GB of RAM and an Intel i7-10750H.

-If you need to, you can start with 4 or 8GB of RAM and 2 processors and 2 core per processor, for the install so it goes faster then drop it down to 2 or 4GB of RAM and 2 processors and 1 core per processor for the victim machines.
+I typically go with 4GB(4096 MB) of RAM per VM, 2 processors and 2 cores per processor but I have a bit beefier machine.
+If you need to, you can start with 4 or 8GB of RAM and 2 processors and 2 core per processor, for the install so it goes faster then drop it down to 2 or 4GB of RAM and 2 processors and 1 core per processor.

-We can go with a [Kali Linux VM](https://www.kali.org/get-kali/) but with this we get to learn about installing specific tools from source, compiling them, and can have just the tools we want/use.&#x20;

-## \*buntu
+# *buntu install

-We will start with the Typical configuration
+We will start with a typical configuration

 ![Picture](https://files.gitbook.com/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FTdW22AGCceN8oUXfdlKI%2Fuploads%2FtEq66e36Kz756lDXZN9p%2Fimage.png?alt=media&token=990847a2-8d11-4ce1-84d4-d8b0d1114d6d)